Saswatsusmoy/semantic-search-nic/README.md

 Access the admin panel by clicking "Admin" in the footer:

 - **Rebuild Index**: Manually rebuild the FAISS index if you've updated the database
+- **Clear Cache**: Clear the embedding cache to free memory and disk space
 - **Index Statistics**: View information about the current FAISS index (size, dimensions, etc.)

 ## 📊 Performance Considerations